edsu/anselm/README.md

 > at the exit who was watching people leave.
 I felt a bit like my movement through the
 > facility was controlled.&lt;/mark&gt;**

+When coding, Anselm will present you with a list of already used codes in your workspace.

 ## TODO

-* Look in all workspace documents for codes.
-* Create a code view of codes and their associated text snippets.
+* Provide a view of codes and their associated text snippets.
+* Provide a way of renaming existing codes.